Alyahya-A/communicate-data-findings/readme.md

 ## Summary of Findings

-In the exploration, I found that there are two types of user: * Subscriber * Customer
+In the exploration, I found that there are two types of user:
+* Subscriber
+* Customer
+dscsedcvf

 ## Key Insights for Presentation